Frederick Samuel Augustus Bourne: Botanist

 Bourne was also a keen botanist.
-He collected various botanical samples when in China and has two species of plants named after him, the Bournea sinensis and Bournea leiophylla.
+He collected various botanical samples when in China.
+The genus Bournea of perennial flowering shrubs is named for him.

 Judicial career

 Bourne was called to the bar of Lincoln's Inn in 1890 during long leave at home in England.

 In 1898, he was appointed Judge of the British Supreme Court for China and Japan based in Shanghai replacing George Jamieson, and serving under Chief Justice Nicholas John Hannen.
 Following Hannen's death, Hiram Shaw Wilkinson was appointed Chief Justice.
 In 1901 the position was renamed Assistant Judge.
 Bourne served as Acting Chief Justice of the court in 1900 and between 1902 and 1903 when Wilkinson was on long leave and as Acting Judge between 1908 and 1909 and in 1911 and 1914 when the then Chief Judge Havilland de Sausmarez was on leave.

 In 1904, Bourne was appointed Judge of the High Court of Weihaiwei.
 He held the position concurrently with his position as judge in Shanghai.